terrytaylorbiz/portfolio/README.md

 These are a few of the docs I have written over the years.
 The target audience was technical and the focus was on useful, accurate content with a minimum of text and diagrams.

+Note: I also have "internal" versions of these docs that have a lot more background info, tech notes, etc. They also have URL's, usernames, and sometimes even passwords, so I don't post them on this site, but I could show you in person.

 ### 11_AD_GS_partial.pdf (half of the doc deleted to make it smaller)